bao-project/bao-docs/source/bao_hyp/config.rst

 - ``place_phys`` [optional] - the memory region is mapped into the virtual memory, and it's important to note that the virtual address (VA) might not necessarily be the same as the physical address (PA).
-When "place_phys" is set to true, the virtual address corresponds to the physical address.
+When "place_phys" is set to true, the guest address corresponds to the physical address.
 If ``place_phys`` equals to true, it allows to specify the physical address of the memory region.
 By default, ``place_phys`` equals to false;